zchee/golang-wiki/gopls-integrator-FAQ.md

 For the most current answer, see the [`InitializeResult`](https://godoc.org/golang.org/x/tools/internal/lsp/protocol#InitializeResult) response to the [`Initialize`](https://microsoft.github.io/language-server-protocol/specification#initialize) request.
 The server enumerates its `capabilities` in the [`ServerCapabilities`](https://godoc.org/golang.org/x/tools/internal/lsp/protocol#ServerCapabilities), so it explicitly states which features it does support.

-As of the time of writing (2019-08-06), `gopls` returns the [`InitializeResult`](https://godoc.org/golang.org/x/tools/internal/lsp/protocol#InitializeResult) in the `server.initialize` function which can be found in [`golang.org/x/tools/internal/lsp/general.go`](https://github.com/golang/tools/blob/master/internal/lsp/general.go).
+At the time of writing (2019-08-06), `gopls` returns the [`InitializeResult`](https://godoc.org/golang.org/x/tools/internal/lsp/protocol#InitializeResult) in the `server.initialize` function which can be found in [`golang.org/x/tools/internal/lsp/general.go`](https://github.com/golang/tools/blob/master/internal/lsp/general.go).
 All of the exported `gopls` server functions can be found in [`golang.org/x/tools/internal/lsp/server.go`](https://github.com/golang/tools/blob/master/internal/lsp/server.go).

 ## UTF-8, UTF-16 and position information

-As an example, the [`Hover`](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#hover-request-leftwards_arrow_with_hook) method takes [`TextDocumentPositionParams `](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#textdocumentpositionparams) which has a `position` field of type [`Position`](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#text-documents).
-The key point to note from that last link is the following:
+The majority of LSP requests require the client to pass position information to the server.
+This is described in the [LSP specification](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#text-documents).
+Specifically, it is important to note that:

 > A position inside a document (see Position definition below) is expressed as a zero-based line and character offset.
 The offsets are based on a UTF-16 string representation.
 So a string of the form a𐐀b the character offset of the character a is 0, the character offset of 𐐀 is 1 and the character offset of b is 3 since 𐐀 is represented using two code units in UTF-16.

-i.e. integrators will need to calculate UTF-16 based column offsets.
-For Go-based integrators, the [`golang.org/x/tools/internal/span`](https://godoc.org/golang.org/x/tools/internal/span#NewPoint) will be of use. [#31080](https://github.com/golang/go/issues/31080) tracks making `span` and other useful packages non-internal.
+This means that integrators will need to calculate UTF-16 based column offsets.

+For Go-based integrators, the [`golang.org/x/tools/internal/span`](https://godoc.org/golang.org/x/tools/internal/span#NewPoint) will be of use.
+[#31080](https://github.com/golang/go/issues/31080) tracks making `span` and other useful packages non-internal.

 ## `[]TextEdit` responses

 At the time of writing (2019-07-15) the [`[]TextEdit`](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#textedit) response to [`textDocument/formatting`](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#document-formatting-request--leftwards_arrow_with_hook) and the [`WorkspaceEdit`](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#workspaceedit) response to [`textDocument/rename`](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/specification.md#textDocument_rename) comprises range-based deltas.
 The spec is not explicit about how these deltas should be applied, instead simply stating: